rollrat/py2rust/doc/design.md

 and to use python in `C++` you need a virtual machine.
 In the latter case, we will use most of them to run simple scripts that donnot need performance.

+You may be wondering why creating a transpiler is important despite the existence of virtual machines or wrapping libraries.

 ---

 # Design Specification of py2rust